Labrador Retriever Lifespan – How Long Do Labs Live?

 Your Stories

-There are over five hundred comments posted on this article, some of them sad, some of them happy, all of them about Labradors that have been, and still are, very much loved.
-Check them out at the bottom of this article, but make sure you have a tissue handy!
+There are over five hundred comments under this article, some are sad, some happy, all about much loved Labradors.
+Check them out at the bottom of this article, and have a tissue ready.

 What Controls Labrador Retriever Lifespan?

 Obviously ten isn’t a guaranteed Labrador lifespan for every dog.
 Some Labradors live a good deal longer than twelve.
-But some unfortunately don’t even make it to ten.
-So what controls how long your Labrador will live?
-And how can you influence your dog’s life span so you can spend the best and happiest years together?
+But some don’t make it to ten.

-• One is the genetic information you dog has inherited from his parents.
+• One is the genetic information your dog inherited from his parents.

 How Long Can A Labrador Live?

-Life span statistics for dogs are often wildly inaccurate and based on outdated information.
-But luckily we no longer need to guess.
-We can give you accurate Labrador life span information, as we now have data from scientific studies.
+Life span statistics for dogs are often wildly inaccurate, based on outdated information.
+Luckily, we don’t need to guess.
+Accurate Labrador life span information comes from data from scientific studies.

 Labrador Lifespan Surveys